Complex Regional Pain Syndrome (CRPS)

 - Peripheral nervous system dysfunction can impact:

-- The Somatic nervous system which is the voluntary muscular control of body movements.
+- The Somatic nervous system is the voluntary muscular control of body movements.
 (You see a tool and pick it up.
 That is a voluntary muscular control movement).
 Here you may have symptoms of muscle weakness or inability to perform simple tasks.

-Why do you have vision problems?
+Why do CRPS patients have vision problems?

 People with CRPS, probably like yourself, have primary symptoms, secondary symptoms, and symptoms that “get lost,” in the myriad of other symptoms.
 One of these symptoms may be visual disturbances.
-Visual disturbances is a problem we often see in patients with cervical spine and neck instability.
+Visual disturbance is a problem we often see in patients with cervical spine and neck instability.
 Please see our article Chronic Neck Pain and Blurred or Double Vision Problems for a more detailed discussion.

-In complex regional pain syndrome (CRPS), hyperalgesia encompasses uninjured sites on the ipsilateral (the same side) side of the body and may also include the special senses, as auditory discomfort often is greater on the CRPS-affected side.
-To determine whether this hemi-lateral (the same side) hyperalgesia involves the visual system, the discomfort threshold to a light-source was investigated for each eye, and the nasal and temporal half of each visual field, in 33 patients with CRPS and 21 pain-free controls.
+In the October 2020 issue of the journal Pain (11), researchers examined the possible causes of visual disturbances in CRPS.
+In Complex Regional Pain Syndrome (CRPS), hyperalgesia encompasses uninjured sites on the ipsilateral (the same side) side of the body and may also include the special senses, as auditory discomfort often is greater on the CRPS-affected side.
+To determine whether this Hemi-lateral (the same side) hyperalgesia involves the visual system, the discomfort threshold to a light source was investigated for each eye, and the nasal and temporal half of each visual field, in 33 patients with CRPS and 21 pain-free controls.

 The researchers of this study concluded: “Together, these findings suggest that aberrant processing of nociceptive (the process of pain perception) input in the ipsilateral trigeminal-medullary region of the brainstem contributes to visual discomfort in CRPS.”

-The role of Anti-Inflammatory medications
+The role of anti-inflammatory medications and painkillers

 The researchers also noted elevated levels of proinflammatory cytokines having also been found in the serum, plasma, and cerebrospinal fluid of patients with CRPS, which may be involved in peripheral nociceptor activation and sensitization.

-Anticonvulsants and antidepressants
+Anticonvulsants and antidepressants for Complex Regional Pain Syndrome

-Anticonvulsants and antidepressants are commonly prescribed for neuropathic pain conditions; however, evidence is sparse whether these drugs are effective in reducing CRPS-related pain. . .
-Overall, evidence (published research) is considered insufficient for use of gabapentinoids for CRPS-related pain.
-However, (some studies) did find gabapentin to result in significant improvement in pain whereas one (study) reported use of amitriptyline (antidepressant and nerve pain medication) to be equally as effective as gabapentin.
+Anticonvulsants and antidepressants are commonly prescribed for neuropathic pain conditions; however, evidence is sparse on whether these drugs are effective in reducing CRPS-related pain. . .
+Overall, evidence (published research) is considered insufficient for the use of gabapentinoids for CRPS-related pain.
+However, (some studies) did find gabapentin to result in significant improvement in pain whereas one (study) reported the use of amitriptyline (antidepressant and nerve pain medication) to be equally as effective as gabapentin.
 Multiple case reports discussing the efficacy of pregabalin in pediatric CRPS patients, with relatively short duration of disease and underlying psychiatric illness, have been reported, but these findings need to be validated.”

 Electrical Stimulation for Complex Regional Pain Syndrome

 Above we had an example of someone who contacted us who had spinal surgery that did not help and was then diagnosed with “Failed Back Surgery Syndrome.”
 Their pain became worse and they had a spinal cord stimulator implanted.
 This did not help them either.
-Some people do get great benefit from spinal cord stimulators.
+Some people do get great benefits from spinal cord stimulators.
 These are not the people we typically see at our center.
 We see the failures.
 However, people as noted in this study can find alleviation of pain with electrical stimulators.

-- 16 patients (10 women and 6 men, age 26-61 years) suffering from Complex Regional Pain Syndrome Type 1 related Foot and leg pain.
+- 16 patients (10 women and 6 men, age 26-61 years) suffering from Complex Regional Pain Syndrome Type 1 related foot and leg pain.

 - All 16 patients had failed conventional medical management.

 - Seven subjects were previously treated with Spinal Cord Stimulator (SCS) Systems for CRPS I pain.
-These subjects reported pain relief in the thigh and leg, however the SCS was unable to alleviate the disabling foot pain despite varied and multiple programming techniques.
+These subjects reported pain relief in the thigh and leg, however, the SCS was unable to alleviate the disabling foot pain despite varied and multiple programming techniques.

 - The remaining nine subjects were treated primarily with Direct Sciatic Nerve Electrical Stimulation.

-- This study shows that Direct Sciatic Nerve Electrical Stimulation helps to control the disabling foot pain in CRPS I, thus improving the quality of life, improving ambulation and decreasing disability.
+- This study shows that Direct Sciatic Nerve Electrical Stimulation helps to control the disabling foot pain in CRPS I, thus improving the quality of life, improving ambulation, and decreasing disability.

 Addressing immobilization and ligament structural damage.
 Is this an “unknown” cause of Complex Regional Pain Syndrome?